nvi-inc/fs-vgos/fs-vgos.md

 rdbe_status
 ```

-There will be error for each RDBE that is not ready.
+There will be an error for each RDBE that is not ready.
 When all RDBEs
-respond with a status value `0x0e01`, proceed to step the next step.
+respond with a status value `0x0e01`, proceed to the next step.

->EH: _an_ error

->EH: there is an extra _step_ in there.

 Load Firmware
 -------------